keboola/component-microsoft-dynamics-365-finance-operations/component_config/component_short_description.md

-Microsoft Dynamics is a line of enterprise resource planning and customer relationship management software applications.
+Microsoft Dynamics 365 for Finance and Operations is an enterprise resource planning (ERP) solution developed by Microsoft.